cdsmith/persistent-stm/README.md

   terminated with a power outage, system crash, etc.  This can be fixed by using a `Persistence` implementation built on a transactional storage layer such as a database.
+* Consistency is not guaranteed between the different persistent storage if multiple `DB`s are used in the same program.

 The persistence essentially works as a key-value store.
 The key is a `String`, and the value can be of any type that implements `DBStorable`.
 The `DBStorable`